brandoshmando/devour/examples/django-example/README.md

 #### Math

 The "problems" kafka flow adds slightly more complexity.
 You'll create a `Problem` with a list of integers.
-The consumer will then take those integers and find the least common denominator of the set, sotring them in a `Solution` record.
+The consumer will then take those integers and find the least common multiple of the set, storing them in a `Solution` record.

 Fire up the consumer, with the following:

 ```
-./python manage.py consume math
+python manage.py consume problems
 ```

 Visit http://localhost:5000/problems/

 Enter a comma separated set of integers and POST.
-You'll see the least common denominator and the event printed to your consumer tab
+You'll see the least common multiple and the event printed to your consumer tab

 Visit http://localhost:5000/problems/<problem id>/

 Change the values in your existing `Problem`, and PUT/PATCH.
-You'll see a the new lease common denominator and the event printed to your consumer tab.
+You'll see a the new lease common multiple and the event printed to your consumer tab.